 Consumers can make better choices using the trends and home sales prices they can now access over the internet, and hence brokers can improve their efficiency and quality of their services.

-TREB CEO John DiMichele said TREB has filed a notice of appeal but is reviewing the order with its lawyers before commenting publicly.
+TREB CEO John DiMichele said TREB has filed a notice of appeal but reviews the order with its lawyers before commenting publicly.
 The TREB has 60 days from June 3 to implement these changes and will also have to pay the Competition Commissioner’s legal costs of more than $1.8 million.
 TREB is the largest real estate board in Canada with about 45,000 members from the Greater Toronto Area.